 Medicare Part D

 Medicare Part D covers prescription medications.
-In 2020, the secondary coverage for Medicare Part D—known as the “Medicare Part D donut hole”—will be closed.
+As far as Medicare changes in 2020, the secondary coverage for Medicare Part D—known as the “Medicare Part D donut hole”—continues to be more closed than it was in previous years.

 Medicare Part G